zumasys/docs/site/smartsuite/release-notes/2021-september/README.md

 ## Important Resolved Issues

-* Resolved reporting issues related partial tax on certain transaction tax modifiers for the Daily Summary Report.
+* Resolved reporting issues related partial tax on certain transaction tax modifiers for the Daily Summary Report
-* Addressed the issue where some customer experienced combinations of tenders that didn't allow for the "Aborting" "Exiting" of transactions cleanly after partial payments.
+* Addressed the issue where some customer experienced combinations of tenders that didn't allow for the "Aborting" "Exiting" of transactions cleanly after partial payments
 * Updated rental customer flag maintenance to honor customer status flag of "I"
+* Resolved transaction exits and aborts when using some forms of split tenders

 <PageFooter />